reinvantveer/reinvantveer.github.io/_posts/2019-05-05-tizen-web-apps-using-node-and-webpack.md

+---
+layout: post
-# Tizen web app development using node.js, NPM and WebPack
+title: Tizen web app development using node.js, NPM and WebPack
+---

 A lot of people at my work are showing up with smartwatches.
 I don't expect the smartwatch having such an impact on daily life as the smartphone did for mobile phones, it has much more the feel of a gadget.
 To fidget with.

 However, I took the step of buying one myself as well.
 I didn't want to invest a lot, so I purchased a 'second chance' model (basically a returned item) under € 200, just to see what all the fuss is about.
 Are my colleagues just being silly, showing off oversized, clunky watches, or is there actually something useful to the smartwatch?
 I decided to find out for myself.